- Brooke Owens Fellow, Class of 2018

 - Host Institution: Sierra Nevada Corporation

-Carson is currently conducting her own research in the Bioastronautics Laboratory at CU, studying the relationship between people’s vestibular thresholds and their ability to adapt to artificial gravity.
+During her undergrad, Carson conducted her own research in the Bioastronautics Laboratory at CU, studying the relationship between people’s vestibular thresholds and their ability to adapt to artificial gravity.
 She is also an avid entrepreneur who started and operated her own business: a bicycle powered food cart that sells baked potatoes.
 In the past, Carson has worked at a yoga studio, as a horseback trail ride guide and has taught kids art classes.
 As an intern at a non-profit art school, Carson enjoyed sharing people’s unique perspectives through art.
 She loves working with kids and wants young girls, especially, to know that being an engineer is both innovative and empowering.